moodleulpgc/-moodle-qbehaviour_deferrednonegatives/README.md

 ## What does this plugin do

-Negative partial grading will take place within a question (e.g. if several answers are allowed), but each question can have only o or positive fractional grade.
+Negative partial grading will take place within a question (e.g. if several answers are allowed), but each question can have only cero (0) or positive fractional grade.
 Negative marks are not carried to the whole quiz grade.
 It will work with a variety of question types that normally produce negative credit for wrong responses.